aryx/ocaml-elm-playground/README.md

 Simple native application
 --------------------------

-Here is a a very application using the playground:
+Here is a very simple application using the playground:
 ```ocaml
 open Playground